 If there’s such thing as “affordable” anymore, tiny houses are the closest you’re going to get.
 It seems the cost of everything is on the rise.
 For those who aren’t married, or have someone to split the cost of rent or a mortgage with, the cost of an average 3 bedroom home is over budget, and leaves them scrambling for affordable apartments, which are hard to come by.
 Tiny houses cost very little to build compared to a typical home, so with lower mortgage payments and total investment for the property owner, rents don’t have to be nearly has high to command a positive and respectable cash flow.
 It’s mutually beneficial for the landlord and renter.

 As long as the desired area has lots that are reasonably priced, Tiny Houses can be built anywhere.
 That means the best areas with the best markets can be targeted.
 Most of Southwest Florida is begging for affordable housing that isn’t in a bad area, and that people can be happy and proud to live in.
 Whether you’re interested in North Port, Port Charlotte, Lehigh, or Cape Coral, the numbers tend to be roughly the same.
+As of the date of the article, tiny houses are approved for the City of Cape Coral, but a location to build them hasn’t been designated.
+Otherwise, they are ready to go in surrounding cities.

 Being a brand new property has it’s obvious benefits.
 Everything is brand new, so landlords and tenants both don’t have to deal with things breaking for quite some time.
 However, the fact that our homes are built with solid concrete walls, metal roofs, and are outfitted with impact glass windows means even further savings.